DavidFowler/flank-demo/README.md

 ![](assets/20220623_092553_image.png)

-We are going to use google maps with our joined senor and location data.
+We are going to use google maps with our joined senor and location weather data.
 You need to get a Google API Id we will use in this step.
 Do a web search on "google maps API key" and follow the isntructions to get a google maps API key.
 Alternatively you can create your own visual representation of the joined data as desired.

 ![](assets/20220623_093001_image.png)